SatoshiNextTechLab/0xSHG/README.md

 | Patchy maintenance of accounts | List all new or modified files |
 | Patchy maintenance of accounts | List all new or modified files |
 | Patchy maintenance of accounts | List all new or modified files |

+### Scheme
+Every 3 months, all loan-requests in the network are collected and the maximum possible loan requests are fulfilled.
+Every person who receives a loan has 3 months (until next bidding) to pay back his loan.
+Failure to do so will mean 4 members accountable for that person will bear the loan, thus creating an incentive for the four members to keep the person accountable.

+#### Peer Pressure on the blockchain
+Solidarity lending (peer pressure and mutual accountability to repaying loans) is an building block of rural microfinance.
+But in a pan-India digital network, this peer-pressure would be minimised.
+We achieve peer-pressure on a peer-to-peer network by using a novel innovative accountability solution, as described below.
+A new member on the network can only be added once his Aadhar identity been physically validated by 4 pre-existing nodes on the network.
+If the person defaults, the four people responsibility for him are required to split his debt.
+This roots the digital network in physical space, and simulates the same social pressure necessary solidarity lending groups.

 ## Architecture and Tech-stack